 _next points to whichever

 _back would've pointed to?
 This is called a sentinel node.
 The doubly linked list with a sentinel node is typically used in practice as the linked list representation, like in Java's own standard library class,

 java.util.LinkedList.
-While you won't be implementing this exact design today, it's good practice to reflect on what are the pros and cons of our current design, and the implications on performance and development.
+While you won't be implementing this exact design today, it's good practice to reflect on the pros and cons of our current design, and the implications on performance and development.